 Description: AP Computer Science Principles is not programming course nor a tour of current technologies, but instead offers a multidisciplinary approach to the underlying principles of computation.
 This course introduces students to overarching concepts of computer science and challenges them to explore how computing and technology can impact the world.
 There is no single designated programming language for the course; students will work primarily with Snap!, a visual programming language, to obtain an understanding of the common principles of programming.
 With a unique focus on creative problem-solving and real-world applications, students are introduced to the creative aspects of programming using algorithms and abstractions, data analysis, the Internet, and cybersecurity concerns.
 Students will be afforded the opportunity to use technology to address real-world problems and build relevant solutions.
-The course is rigorous in the AP standard and includes rich curriculum that aims to broaden participation in computer science.
-Additionally, the course encourages skill development among students considering a career in computer science or other STEM fields, focusing on the innovative aspects of computing, as well as the computational thinking practices that help students connect computing to many areas of their everyday lives.
+The course is rigorous in the AP standard and includes rich curriculum that aims to broaden participation in computer science or other STEM fields, focusing on the innovative aspects of computing, as well as the computational thinking practices that help students connect computing to many areas of their everyday lives.
 All enrolled students must complete the two portfolio tasks during the school year and sit for the AP Computer Science exam in May.